DevChive/CollegeDiary/README.md

   - add marks and final exams to subjects
   - check their progress for each subject
   - use a calendar for reminders
+  - get nottifications for upcoming exams and projects
   - other features